ing-castano/ing-castano/README.md

 :white_check_mark: Master in Project Management  (2022)
 :white_check_mark: MBA  (2020)
 :white_check_mark: Engineer Bachelor Degree  (2016)
-I have an Engineer Bachelor degree from Argentina but none of it matters when I became a developer of Web Application Services that enjoy working at either the front-end or back-end of any project.

 As I finish my MBA(2020), nearly all my recent projects have been around entrepreneurs scaling their business models and getting into this world of technology!